ktomk/pipelines/README.md

 - [x] Support BITBUCKET_PR_DESTINATION_BRANCH with
       `--trigger pr:<source>:<destination>`
 - [x] Run pipeline services
+- [x] Run pipelines as current user with `--user` (`--deploy mount` should not enforce the container default user \[often "root"] for project file operation any longer), however the Docker utility still requires you (the current user) to be root like, so technically there is little win (see [Rootless Pipelines](doc/PIPELINES-HOWTO-ROOTLESS.md) for what works better in this regard)
 - [ ] Option to not mount docker.sock
-- [ ] Run pipelines as current user (`--deploy mount` should not enforce the container default user \[often "root"] for project file operation), however the Docker utility still requires you (the current user) to be root like, so technically there is little win (see [Rootless Pipelines](doc/PIPELINES-HOWTO-ROOTLESS.md) for what works better in this regard already)
 - [ ] More accessible offline preparation (e.g.
       `--docker-pull-images`, `--go-offline`)
 - [ ] Copy local composer cache into container for better